Ch0wW/docker-hlds-won2/README.md

 ### Installation/Usage

-Simply edit the `docker-compose.yml` to add or modify anything you require.
+Simply edit the `docker-compose.yml`, or copy it to `docker-compose.override.yml` to add or modify anything you require.

 If you need to change the port of your server, change all occurences of `27015` (= in `ports` and in the `command` sections) to the desired port of your choice.